 What actually changed

-What changed was having a single system that everyone looked at, with consistent definitions, built automatically from the source.
+What changed was having a single shared view of the business, built on consistent definitions everyone agreed on.
 No manual entry.
 No formula drift.
 No version control arguments.
-One place, one set of numbers, one shared reality.
+One set of numbers, one shared reality.

 The Q4 argument that prompted all of this?
-That kind of conversation doesn't happen any more — because everyone's looking at the same dashboard before the meeting starts.
+That kind of conversation doesn't happen any more — because everyone's looking at the same numbers before the meeting starts.

 That's what BI actually does.
 Not magic.
 Not complexity.
 Just clarity — and the decisions that follow from it.